gouvina/poc-movie-classifier/README.md

 ### Model Usage

-For training the model, run <br>
-` python train.py ` <br>
+For training the model, run ` python train.py `.
 It will train and save the model in a file (*data/models/model_votes.h5*) that can be loaded afterwards for predicting movie ratings by the API.

 **Comments:** Model file is already provided and trained using _data/movies_dataset_big.csv_.
 Take into account that if _train.py_ is executed and finished, it will overwrite that file.